jamiedonnelly/lisflood_functions/README.md

 Functions have been annotated with docstrings.

-Requires base libaries, python and rasterio (https://rasterio.readthedocs.io/)
+Requires base libaries, numpy and rasterio (https://rasterio.readthedocs.io/)